 Information about Nominations to the Executive Committee

-Every organisation Member of the paid up for 2020-2021 financial year has the right to nominate a person as a candidate for election to the Executive Committee, but is not obliged to do so.
+Every organisation that is a current Member has the right to nominate a person as a candidate for election to the Executive Committee, but is not obliged to do so.

 Here’s how the process works.